Tech Giants Pull Stocks Lower as Dow Falls More Than 600 Points

 Earlier in the week, the Federal Reserve warned of greater economic deterioration ahead but said it would use its tools to support the economy.

-Several investors said they were concerned that an economic recovery could take longer than many have been expecting.
-Data released in coming weeks would likely be as bad, or worse, they said.
+Additionally, there are concerns that an economic recovery could take longer than many have been expecting.
+Data released in coming weeks would likely be as bad, or worse, analysts said.

 "We're going to get these constant reminders that the economy is suffering," said Adam Phillips, director of portfolio strategy at EP Wealth Advisors.
 "It serves as a much-needed wake-up call for the entire stock market."